The Bankrate promise

 But assuming Social Security will cover all your bills in retirement is one of the biggest mistakes that near-retirees make.
 Here’s how much the average Social Security recipient gets.

 While Social Security retirement recipients are the largest group to benefit from a COLA, they aren’t the only ones.
 Individuals receiving Supplemental Security Income, a federal program to help seniors age 65 or older, blind and disabled people, and individuals receiving disability payments also get COLAs.

-Military and Federal Civil Service retirees have cost-of-living adjustments as well, and some unions negotiate COLAs in their contracts.
+Military and federal civil service retirees have cost-of-living adjustments as well, and some unions negotiate COLAs in their contracts.
 Finally, eligibility for such government programs as food stamps and free school lunches is also tied to changes in the CPI-W.

 A cost-of-living adjustment provides a key way that Social Security recipients and others can avoid having their purchasing power decline significantly over time.
-Those investing for retirement need to ensure that they have money there when they need it, which is why it’s so critical that workers not be too conservative in their investments.
+Those investing for retirement need to ensure that they have money there when they need it, which is why it’s so critical that workers not be too conservative in their other investments.